jawache/async-javascript-workshop/node/generators.md

 console.log("after iteration");
 ```

-## Example to show how yield can be used to pass out data
+## How to pass out data with yield

 ```js
 function* range() {